Almond Self-Pollinating “Vayro” 90mm pots

 Vayro is a vigorous, self-fertile almond tree that has an early start to bearing and blooms with masses of fragrant pink/white flowers in Spring.
 It produces heavy crops of medium size, hard-shell almonds with a good flavour.
 Unlike most almond varieties which require two types for pollination, Vayro is strongly self-fertile and a single tree is high yielding on its own.

 If left un-pruned almond trees will reach a size of around 6-9 m but the trees can be kept to height of 2.5-3 m with annual winter pruning when the trees are dormant.

 Originating is Spain, Vayro is suited to both mild and cool winter climates that receive around 250-300 winter chilling hours or more.
 Warm winter climates are not suited to almond production as flowering and fruit set can be poor.
 Chilling hours in your area can be checked here https://hort-science.shinyapps.io/ChillCalculator/

 Preferring a well drained fertile soil, almonds are easy to grow and have very few pest problems.
 Unlike other stone fruit, QLD fruit fly is not a problem with almonds.
 They are frost resistant and drought tolerant but regular irrigation is required for optimal yields.
 Flowering is late season but harvest season is early.
 The husk is easily separated from the shell.

 Vayro is a sought after commercial hard-shell variety selected for its precocity, high productivity, ease of harvesting and kernel quality.
 The trees are grafted onto disease resistant Garnem rootstock.

 Hard shelled varieties are ideal if there is a potential problem with are parrots.

-We only send early in the week to help ensure they arrive at their destination before the weekend.
+We only send early in the week to help try and ensure they arrive at their destination before the weekend.